 Please note: these conversations represent experiences, viewpoints and opinions of the guests, and not necessarily those of the host or project.
 The content is not intended to be taken as personal or medical advice.
 We have no control over external sources mentioned in the episodes and/or the episode pages, which are shared for reference purposes only.

-You can help us keep this podcast going, keep it advert free, and create more resources for learning (like courses) – and your support will pay for subscriptions, transcripts, and many other things we need to do to keep on bringing you regular episodes.
-Thank you! ?
+Your gifts and donations help us keep this podcast going, keep it advert free, create more resources for learning (like courses and workshops), and pay for subscriptions, transcripts, and many other things we need.
+Thank you!

 Listen now in your favourite podcast app